 Religions are dense, complicated social constructs.
 There’s a lot to unpack.
 Try to keep in mind I’m one person focusing on one small part of worldbuilding.
 I’m going to provide you a lot of meaty goodness, but this isn’t a master class in religious construction.

 If you need more, I don’t know, try reading some L. Ron Hubbard novels.

 How Many Religions?

 How many major religions should be present in your world?
 You definitely want to avoid the creating a mono culture by creating just one, true religion.
 Modern Earth has five major religions.
 That’s a good place to start.
 The important thing is this won’t be all the religions, just the major ones.
 You should also include smaller folk religions, superstitions, and provincial mutations.
 You could also roll the number of major religions using 2d4.

 There’s no one answer.
 Below are the most common types of pantheons from human history.
 You can pick which you like or roll 2d6.

 4. Dualism: Balance and Conflict (Wicca, Zoroastrianism)

 10-11.
 Large Pantheon (Most Classical Pantheons, 4d6 Gods)

-12. Ancestor Worship with/without Animism (Shinto, traditional Chinese religion)
+12. Ancestor Worship with/without Animism (Shinto, Taoism)

 Did you end up with multiples of the same type?
 Consider using a schism to explain the similar religions.
 The religions could use the same or similar pantheon with a few, notable variations in belief.